 It’s worth noting that the pesticide is now generic and is used in many products, not only Roundup.
 This includes a new weed killer manufactured by Dow Chemical that combines glyphosate with another pesticide.

 The WHO has declared glyphosate a “probable human carcinogen.”
+Leukemia and non-Hodgkin lymphoma are the primary cancers in question for consumers.
 One study suggests that glyphosate may affect pathogens such as Salmonella in ways that can contribute to antibiotic resistance.
 Research also links it to the following:

 - Hormone disruption